-- approves the principle of a full, repairing, and insuring lease of the subject Site for a term of 125-years at a peppercorn rent (£1 per annum if demanded) to The Laceby Community Collective; - 2. delegates authority to the Executive Director of Environment, Economy and Resources in consultation with the Portfolio Holder for Finance, Resources and Assets the responsibility to ensure that all necessary actions are carried out in order to complete and approve the detailed terms of the disposal; - delegates to the Assistant Director Law, Governance and Assets (Monitoring Officer) authorisation to complete all requisite legal documentation in relation to the matters outlined above; - 4. notes that until disposal is ultimately achieved, the Council continues its commitment to maintaining the site.
+- 1. approves the principle of a full, repairing, and insuring lease of the subject Site for a long term (minimum 25 years) to be agreed at a peppercorn rent (£1 per annum if demanded) to Waltham Parish Council; - 2. delegates authority to the Executive Director of Environment, Economy and Resources in consultation with the Portfolio Holder for Finance, Resources and Assets the responsibility to ensure that all necessary actions are carried out in order to complete and approve the detailed terms of the disposal; - delegates to the Assistant Director Law and Governance (Monitoring Officer) authorisation to complete and execute all requisite legal documentation in relation to the matters outlined above; - 4. notes that until disposal is ultimately achieved, the Council continues its commitment to maintaining the site.